FreeProving/free-compiler/README.md

 # Important Rules

 * Reference an issue number for each commit (s.th. like "fix typo" is a counterexample, but such commits shouldn't be the majority)
+* use code-formatter or apply style guide rules manually

 # Reading list